 What to do with too many models?

 The other way you can sell off your excess miniatures is by joining buy/sell Facebook groups.
-This option is also great for learning what people might be willing to pay for your models.
+This option is also great for learning what people may be willing to pay for your models.
 I’ve done this a few times.
 Note that you’ll have to build some trust within your community.
 You may be asked to ship the models before payment, or work out a payment structure (e.g., half now, half upon model delivery).
 Unlike eBay, there is little protection for model theft, which unfortunately happens quite frequently.
 Here’s a tragic example.

 3 Reasons why you have too many miniatures in your collection